An introduction to OLED displays

 An OLED is made by placing a series of organic thin films between two conductors.
 When electrical current is applied, a bright light is emitted.
 Click here for a more detailed view of the OLED technology.

-OLEDs are organic because they are made from carbon and hydrogen.
-There's no connection to organic food or farming - although OLEDs are very efficient and do not contain any bad metals - so it's a real green technology.
+If you wonder - OLEDs are "organic" because they are made from carbon and hydrogen.
+There's no connection to organic food or farming - although OLEDs are very efficient and do not contain any bad metals, and are light and thin - so it is rather environmental friendly.

 Apple iPhone 14 photo